77 West Wacker Drive: History

 By 1990, Keck, Mahin & Cate, a then-prominent Chicago-based law firm, considered moving out of its space in the Sears Tower and moving into a potential new development, which would become 77 West Wacker Drive.
 Brokers who were familiar with the lease negotiations stated that Sears was trying to keep Keck, Mahin & Cate in the building.
 Keck, Mahin & Cate decided to move into 77 West Wacker, and the Prime Group, developer of 77 West Wacker, finalized the development of the facility.
 In 1991, RR Donnelley leased 215000 sqft on floors 9 through 19 for its world headquarters, and Kemper Securities leased 150000 sqft.

 With the lease deals concluded, 77 West Wacker had 86% of its tenant space occupied.
 Jerry C. Davis of the Chicago Sun-Times said that the remaining space would be too small for some prospective tenants.
 Davis added that the leases to RR Donnelley and Kemper significantly altered "the complexion of the downtown office market."
-Keck Mahin & Cate moved from the Sears Tower to 77 W. Wacker in mid-1992; the firm suffered a series of practice group defections and questionable management decisions, and ultimately ceased operation in 1997.
+Keck, Mahin & Cate moved from the Sears Tower to 77 West Wacker in mid-1992; the firm suffered a series of practice group defections and questionable management decisions, and ultimately ceased operation in 1997.

 In 2004, RR Donnelley signed a letter of intent to move out of 77 West Wacker.
 During the same year, McGuireWoods extended its lease by 8 years, changing the end date from December 31, 2010 to December 31, 2018.
 In addition, McGuireWoods expanded its leased space, effective February 1, 2004.
 The company gained an extra 65756 sqft of space in addition to its existing 67819 sqft.
 As a result of the lease expansion of McGuireWoods, as of February 2004, 77 West Wacker was 92.2% leased.
 In 2004, the lease of the firm Jones Day of 138764 sqft in 77 West Wacker was extended by 15 years, with the end date changed from September 30, 2007 to September 30, 2022.
 In 2006, Microsoft extended the term of its lease and expanded its leased space to 12391 sqft, with a total of 47122 sqft occupied by Microsoft.
 During the same year, Greenberg Traurig agreed to expand its lease by 22565 sqft, giving it a total of 100975 sqft.

 In 2006, United Airlines agreed to move its 350 executives and some staff members from its Elk Grove Township campus to 77 West Wacker.

 On August 13, 2012, United Continental Holdings announced its intention to once again relocate its world headquarters.
 An agreement was reached for United Continental Holdings to lease an additional 200000 sqft at Chicago's Willis Tower, joining the airline's operations center which leased an initial 470000 sqft in 2010.
-The company vacated the majority of their offices at 77 W. Wacker with the naming future of the building left unknown.
+The company vacated the majority of their offices at 77 West Wacker with the naming future of the building left unknown.